 Ashley Gonzalez was born and raised in Central Minnesota.
 After attending her first tap festival in August 2013, Ashley began to pursue tap dance.
 From there, she started to attend tap festivals all around the U.S. to learn from professional tap dancers that were thriving in the tap industry.
 She began training under the direction of Chloe Arnold and Ricci Milan, growing and exploring in the art form.
 She has expanded her training by studying under Sarah Reich and Aaron Williams where she has had a strong focus on technique and musicality, while continuing to travel all over the world to learn as much as she can from professionals with various different styles.

 Ashley has a passion for rhythm and learning: she sings and plays the flute and piccolo in addition to tap dancing, teaching, and choreographing.
-Ashley has danced many styles of dance for 13 years.
+Ashley has danced many styles of dance for many years.
 She was a member of Chloe and Maud Arnold’s No Filter Sole Talk youth tap company, American Tap Company, and the Minnesota Dance Ensemble.

 Along with her tap education, training, and performing, Ashley was chosen to represent the state of Minnesota as a tap dancer in the book Dance Across the USA by Jonathon Givens.
 Another honor she has been given was when she was chosen with a select few to sing with the Honors Performance Series at Carnegie Hall in 2018 in New York City.
 Some additional performances consist of Rejuv Medical Summit, Angel Foundation Charity event and National Tap Dance Day to name a few.